jasonw-magenic/pcf-workshop/01-setup/README.md

 ## Next Steps

-Next, we will use connectors to access database resources.
+Next, we will use SteelToe Connectors to access a MySQL database.